 Form 8233.
 If a nonresident alien employee claims a tax treaty exemption from withholding, the employee must submit Form 8233 with respect to the income exempt under the treaty, instead of Form W-4.
-For more information, see the Instructions for Form 8233 and Pay for Personal Services Performed in the Withholding on Specific Income section of Pub.
+For more information, see the Instructions for Form 8233 and Pay for Personal Services Performed under Withholding on Specific Income in Pub.
 515.